Aurora

 A. NOAA Geomagnetic Activity Observation and Forecast

-Rationale: G3 (Strong) or greater geomagnetic storms are likely on 06-07
+Rationale: G1 (Minor) or greater geomagnetic storms are possible on 17

 B. NOAA Solar Radiation Activity Observation and Forecast